terraform-google-modules/terraform-google-folders/docs/upgrading_to_folders_v2.0.md

 New list outputs have been added to expose folder attributes and preserve the ordering of the `names` variable, as maps reorder keys lexically and might introduce subtle bugs when used as lists through `values`:

-- `names_list` is the list of folders display names as strings
+- `names_list` is the list of folder display names as strings
-- `ids_list` is the list of folders ids as strings
+- `ids_list` is the list of folder ids as strings